ykjellin/js-frameworks-ca/README.md

 ## **Acknowledgments**

-- This project was made with [Create React App](https://create-react-app.dev/).
+- This project was bootstrapped with [Create React App](https://create-react-app.dev/).
 - Special thanks to [Netlify](https://www.netlify.com/) for hosting.

 ---